TobiWan1995/fsm-mcp-python-sdk/README.md

 # FSM MCP Python SDK

 > **Note:** This is a specialized extension of the official Model Context Protocol (MCP) Python SDK designed for formal process modeling and state-based access control.
-For standard implementations without state machine logic, please refer to the [official repository](https://www.google.com/search?q=LINK_TO_REPO_2).
+For standard implementations without state machine logic, please refer to the [official repository](https://github.com/modelcontextprotocol/python-sdk).

 ## About this Project

 This SDK was developed as part of a Master's thesis at the Technische Hochschule Mittelhessen (December 2025).
 It extends the MCP protocol with server-side state management based on Deterministic Finite Automata (DFA).

 The goal is to provide **State-Aware Orchestration**.
-While standard MCP servers typically expose a flat list of tools and resources, this SDK enables the definition of directed graphs where the availability of tools, resources, and prompts is strictly controlled by the current state of the session.
+While standard MCP servers typically expose a flat list of tools and resources, this SDK enables the definition of directed graphs where the availability of **Tools**, **Resources**, and **Prompts** is strictly controlled by the current state of the session.

 ### Scientific Background: Orchestration vs. Sampling